magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/modify-site-footer/index.md

 + import App from './components/App';
 ```

-If your file `src/index.js` doesn't have the import for **App, {AppContextProvider}**, you probably have the import of Adapter component.
+If your `src/index.js` file doesn't define the `import` statement for **App, {AppContextProvider}**, it might instead define an `import` statement for the Adapter component.
-In this case, you have to create your Adapter component inside `src/components`.

-In order to do that, you have to create its directory and copy the component.
+If true, you need to add the Adapter component to your project's `src/components` directory, as follows:

 ```sh
 mkdir -p src/components/Adapter && \